Vonage/vivid-3/libs/components/src/lib/tooltip/README.md

 The tooltip should have an `anchor` attribute with the anchor's id.

-The tooltip should be placed on interactive controls, elements that can be hovered over or focusable (e.g. button, checkbox, input text etc'.).
+The tooltip should be placed on interactive controls, elements that can be hovered over or focusable (e.g. button, checkbox, input text etc.).
 The tooltip can't be placed on non-interactive elements such as paragraph or plain div.
 Do not target non-interactive controls as a tooltip's anchor (such as non-focusable / disabled elements).